-Having understood the vast potential in this concept, any web design Dubai company will be interested in implementing gamification in web designs and apps.
+Having understood the vast potential in this concept, any digital agency will be interested in implementing gamification in web designs and apps.
 To begin with, web designers have already started putting game-like features and mechanics in UI elements for engagement.
 So, to understand the best uses of gamification, here are a few illustrations.

 We have all been inclined towards roleplaying at some point of time in our lives, and the games that do the same are quite popular among masses.
 Well, roleplaying takes a new form on website when a persona of yourself is created, and each activity you perform adds points to the persona.
 For instance, the website ‘Habitica’ that emphasizes on developing good habits in individuals while kicking away bad habits, simply works on the principles of gamification.
 For every good habit, the persona gets points, while bad habits deduct few.
 And with points comes gratification as well.

 To stoke our curiosity since childhood, we have been engaging in quests and object-finding games.
 And finding an object after a long search seems to be an accomplishment for us.
 The same principle goes in today’s website wherein engagement is built with curiosity.
 ‘Zurb’ is yet another website that simply works on the concept of finding cows on the website.
 The idea here is to express how creatively web designs can be done.